How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 • Are there are any discounts available for the Moraine Lake bus?

-• How far in advance do I need to book the Moraine Lake shuttle?
+• How far in advance do I need to book the Moraine Lake and Lake Louise shuttle?

 Happy adventuring!